 Blackstone, Robert, Letter, 1860, (C1463)

-Description of a Christmas visit to Christian College, Columbia, MO.
-The students at Christian, except seniors, were permitted to have guests only during the holidays.
-Stationery letterhead has a photograph of the University of Missouri.
+The papers contain a description of a Christmas visit to Christian College in Columbia, Missouri.
+The students, except seniors, were permitted to have guests only during the holidays.
+Stationery letterhead has an engraving of the University of Missouri.

 Blackwell, John A. (1834- ), Papers, 1852-1940, (C3732)